 DEP has instituted Quality Deer Management (QDM) principles in the Richardsville, West Branch Headwaters, Knapp Road, and Boyds Corner North Units in the towns of Kent and Putnam Valley.
 In the QDM hunting areas, the following enforceable conditions apply to all hunters over 17 years of age:

 The Deer Management Assistance Permit (DMAP) Program provides antlerless tags to hunters to assist DEP with managing the impact of deer on watershed lands.
 We receive DMAP tags from the NY State Department of Environmental Conservation for select areas around New York City reservoirs and make them available to the public, allowing hunters the chance to collect an additional antlerless tag for the permitted area.
 We use an online lottery to distribute the tags.
 View the 2021 DMAP Program Lottery Announcement.

 Please read and follow the Watershed Recreation Signs posted in these project areas.

-- Long Pond Recreational Unit: Town of Carmel, Putnam County.
-The 32 Acre Long Pond Recreational Unit will be closed due to construction work on the Willow Pond spillway.
-Work is expected to be completed by mid-May 2019.
-Download the Long Pond Unit Map.
+Long Pond Recreational Unit: Town of Carmel, Putnam County.
+The 32 Acre Long Pond Recreational Unit is closed due to construction work on the Willow Pond spillway.